Please note that this page is automatically translated.

 Developing the next generation of talent: A grant-type scholarship program to support part-time employees

-With the aim of providing a more comfortable working environment for employees, the FOOD & LIFE COMPANIES Scholarship Program was launched in October 2021.
-To ensure that part-time university students who meet certain conditions do not have to give up on going to university or moving up to the next grade for financial reasons, the program provides a grant-type scholarship of 20,000 yen per month that does not require repayment.
-In FY24, the program supported 43 people.
+With the aim of providing a more comfortable working environment for employees, we launched the “FOOD & LIFE COMPANIES Scholarship Program” in October 2021.
+To ensure that part-time university students who meet certain conditions do not have to give up on going to university or moving up to the next grade for financial reasons, we provide a grant-type scholarship of 20,000 yen per month that does not require repayment.
+In FY25, we provided support to 43 people.

-Childcare Support: Sushiro Children’s Manpuku Project
+Childcare Support: Sushiro Manpuku Project

 Support for people with disabilities: Sponsoring a baseball tournament for people with disabilities